maniac0r/roon-hass/README.md

 * All player command are supported, like controlling the volume, play/pause, next etc.
 * Each player represents a "Roon output".
 A zone with multiple outputs will be displayed as multiple media players in hass.
 * The source of each hass media player represents the Roon zone it's attached to.
-* You can change the source of the hass mediaplayer to group the output into another zone (zone grouping)
 * You can start playback of Playlists or Internet Radio, playback of other content is not yet supported.
 * To start a playlist, set the name of the playlist as the "media_content_id" and set "media_content_type" to "playlist".
 * To start a radio, set the name of the radio station as the "media_content_id" and set "media_content_type" to "radio".